- ICH GCP

 Description

-• diagnosis of severe mental disorders (schizophrenia, schizoaffective, bi-polar, depression), * ability to provide informed consent
+- Diagnosis of severe mental disorders (schizophrenia, schizoaffective, bi-polar, depression).

-• ability to read and write in Hebrew
+- Ability to read and write in Hebrew.

-• no hospitalization in the last 6 months
+- Hospitalization in the last 6 months.

 Study Plan